bryan-ortiz0/bryan-ortiz0/README.md

 💞️ I’m looking to collaborate on open-source projects and developing, training, and deploying machine learning models

-📫 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/bryan-ortiz0/).
-Contact me there for my resume if needed

 <!---
 bryan-ortiz0/bryan-ortiz0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.